SharePoint/sp-dev-docs/docs/general-development/managed-metadata-and-navigation-in-sharepoint.md

 - Gain additional multilingual support, including support for automated translation and flexible LCIDs.

+- For programmatic creation of taxonomy fields using the SharePoint Server Object Model, please refer to the sample https://docs.microsoft.com/en-us/dotnet/api/microsoft.sharepoint.taxonomy.taxonomyfield?view=sharepoint-server

+- For programmatic creation of taxonomy fields using the SharePoint Client Side Object Model (CSOM), you can use a similar pattern as above taking into consideration the following sample https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/complete-basic-operations-using-sharepoint-client-library-code#add-a-field-to-a-sharepoint-list

 ## Unsupported scenarios for working with custom site definitions
 <a name="SP15_ManagedMetadataAndNav_UnsupportedScenarios"> </a>